Hypnotherapy and PTSD Healing with DeTrauma Technique (DTT)™ | QHHT Perth Hypnosis with Elena

 How the DeTrauma Technique (DTT)™ Enhances Healing

-The DeTrauma Technique (DTT)™ offers a structured and compassionate way to process traumatic imprints without re-traumatisation.
-It focuses on calming the nervous system and helping the subconscious reorganise distressing experiences into resolution.
+The DeTrauma Technique (DTT)™ offers a structured and compassionate way to process traumatic imprints without re-traumatization.
+It focuses on calming the nervous system and helping the subconscious reorganize distressing experiences into resolution.

-By combining this with Hypnotherapy, clients can safely access and release the emotional charge associated with trauma while reinforcing new patterns of calm and resilience.
+By combining this with Hypnotherapy, clients can safely access and release the emotional charge associated with trauma.
+They can also reinforce new patterns of calm and resilience.

 Reduce emotional reactivity and flashbacks